5 Tips for Better PHD2 Guiding

 The video is quite long, but contains a wealth of information about autoguiding with PHD:

-The very talented and intelligent folks over at PHD can explain the full power of PHD2 guiding better than I can, but I thought I would share what I personally took away from this enlightening presentation.
+The intelligent folks over at PHD can explain the full power of PHD2 guiding better than I can, but I thought I would share what I personally took away from this enlightening presentation.
 Before adjusting the settings in PHD2 Guiding, it is important to make sure that your equipment is prepared for imaging.
 This includes accurate Polar Alignment and balancing the weight of your payload.